ChitharaKarunasekera/Python-SecurityCamera/README.md

 # Python-SecurityCamera

-This repository conatins a security camera
+This repository conatins a security camera algorithm